-The Master of Science in Engineering Management (MS in EM) is a professional degree with optional disciplinary tracks, and is available as a regular coursework only MS, and project-based MS, as well as an Accelerated Master’s Program for undergraduates majoring in Engineering or Engineering Management.
-Students may have a BS in Engineering from an ABET-accredited institution, a BS in Engineering Management, an unaccredited BS in Engineering, or physical sciences.
+The Master of Science in Engineering Management (M.S. in EM) is a professional degree with optional disciplinary tracks, and is available as a regular coursework only M.S., and project-based M.S., as well as an Accelerated Master’s Program for undergraduates majoring in Engineering, Engineering Management, or Computer Science.
+Students may have a B.S. in Engineering from an ABET-accredited institution, a B.S. in Engineering Management or Computer Science, an unaccredited B.S. in Engineering, or physical sciences.
 Those without an accredited degree may have to take additional courses to achieve equivalency of background.

-Dewoolkar, Mandar M.; Associate Professor, Civil and Environmental Engineering; PHD, University of Colorado Boulder
+Dewoolkar, Mandar M.; Professor, Civil and Environmental Engineering; PHD, University of Colorado Boulder

-Dubief, Yves C.; Associate Professor, Mechanical Engineering; PHD, Institut National Polytechnique de Grenoble
+Dubief, Yves C.; Associate Professor Department of Mechanical Engineering; PHD, Institut National Polytechnique de Grenoble

-Frolik, Jeff L.; Professor, Electrical and Biomedical Engineering; PHD, University of Michigan Ann Arbor
+Frolik, Jeff L.; Professor, Department of Electrical and Biomedical Engineering; PHD, University of Michigan Ann Arbor

-Huston, Dryver R.; Professor, Mechanical Engineering; PHD, Princeton University
+Huston, Dryver R.; Professor, Department of Mechanical Engineering; PHD, Princeton University

 Lucas, Marilyn T.; Associate Professor, Grossman School of Business; PHD, University of Illinois Urbana-Champaign

-Monsen, Erik; Associate Professor, Grossman School of Business, PHD, University of Strathclyde, U.K
+Monsen, Erik; Associate Professor, Grossman School of Business; PHD, University of Colorado at Boulder

 EMGT 201.
 Engineering Project Management.
 3 Credits.